American Fork High School: Cross-Country

-Cheerleading
+Cheer

 American Fork High's cheer squad took second place at the Cheerleading Nationals in Anaheim, California in 2008–09.
-In 2009-10 they took first place at four regional competitions, including taking first place in the state of Utah.
+In 2009–10 they took first place at four regional competitions, including taking first place in the state of Utah.
 That same year they took second place at Nationals.
 Currently, in the 2010–2011 season, the cheerleaders took first place at every regional competition, including taking first place in state.
 They competed at the United Spirit Association cheerleading nationals on March 26, 2011, and took second place.
 They placed first at the 2012 Championships.